JieyuWu/ToyotaMod/Volkswagen.md

 * MK60EC1 H46 for EPB, BSD, RTA and PLA 3.0 support (part number 1K0907379BM)
 * Other ABS pumps not yet tested

+Currently there is no braking below 15 km/h.
+EPB may allow for braking to full stop.

 #### Steering
 VW LKAS message (HCA) is used for steering currently, but HCA wont work down to 0 km/h.
 Gen 3 steering rack should work and SHOULD be possible being retrofited to older vehicles (replacing generation 1 and 2 racks).